DAtek/datek-app-utils/README.md

 ```

 The `Config` class casts the values automatically.
-Moreover, you can test whether all the variables have been set or not.
+Moreover, you can test whether all the mandatory variables have been set or not.

 ```python
 import os